truenas/documentation/content/SCALE/SCALETutorials/Network/SettingUpIPMI.md

 After logging in to the management interface, users can change the default administrative user name and create additional IPMI users.
 IPMI utility appearance and available functions vary by hardware.

 We recommend setting a strong IPMI password.
 IPMI passwords must include at least one upper case letter, one lower case letter, one digit, and one special character (punctuation, e.g. ! # $ %, etc.).
-The IPMI password must also be 8-16 characters long.
+The IPMI passwordyou' must also be 8-16 characters long.
 Document your password in a secure location.

 ## IPMI Alerts